 Hairless faces were all the rage in Europe in 1705.
-And in wanting to make his country more "fashionable," Peter I of Russia decided to tax the beard.
-The fee for being follicular could be as much as 100 rubles for nobility, but as little as 1 kopek for the "lesser classes."
+Wanting to make his country more "fashionable," Peter I of Russia decided to tax the beard.
+The fee for being follicular could be as much as 100 rubles for nobility, but as little as one kopek for the "lesser classes."
 The law was later changed to tax only beards with two or more week's growth.
-Think being an accountant is boring these days?
-Back then you had to watch beards grow.
+And you thought you were stuck in a hairy tax situation!

-From 1712 to 1836, Britain (The Original Home of Weird TaxesTM) had a tax on all painted, printed, and patterned wallpaper.
-The fee could be as much as 1 shilling per square yard of wallpaper.
+From 1712 to 1836, Britain had a tax on all painted, printed, and patterned wallpaper.
+The fee could be as much as one shilling per square yard of wallpaper.
 Adjusted for inflation and converted to real money, that's about $4.24 in today's currency.
 Per square yard.
 We're guessing that a lot of people at that moment realized that bare walls didn't look that bad, all things considered.

 England (yes, again!) started taxing soap in 1711.
 By the time the tax was repealed in 1853, it was raking in the equivalent of $125 million a year in today's money.
 People were already interested in getting clean, but the tax repeal made soap even more popular.
-Nowadays, if it meant an end to the inane Axe Body Wash ads, we might sign a petition for its reinstatement.
+Though if it would mean an end to the inane Axe Body Wash ads, we might sign a petition for this tax's reinstatement.

-In 1773, Colonial America was seen as a great market for to unloading the huge surplus of tea that the British East India Company found themselves with.
+In 1773, the British East India Company found themselves in possession of a huge surplus of tea, and saw Colonial America as a great way to unload it all.
 The Tea Act was going to ensure that colonials bought the tea and submitted to England's taxation rules in one fell swoop — two birds with one Earl Grey, if you would.
-Of course, young Americans balked at it, dressed up, and threw some of that tea into the Boston Harbor.
+Of course, young Americans balked at this, dressed up, and then threw some of that tea into the Boston Harbor.
 And because of that, we now have a Starbucks on every corner.
 Thanks, early colonists!

 In ancient Rome (c.
-69-79), urine was a necessity in both tanneries (where they made leather) and in laundries (yes, where they cleaned your clothes with it).
+69-79), urine was a necessity in both tanneries (where they made leather with it) and in laundries (yes, where they cleaned your clothes with it).
 Before you imagine legions of Roman citizens hopping up and down on one leg, we should point out that the government only taxed those who bought the urine, not those who *ahem* produced it.